 The following regulatory authorities are responsible for overseeing activities by participants in the financial sector:

 South Africa is in the process of implementing a "twin peaks" approach to financial sector supervision, which commenced with the enactment of the Financial Sector Regulation Act in August 2017 and the creation of the Prudential Authority and FSCA in April 2018.
 The Treasury seeks to implement the transition of the South African financial sector regulation to a twin peaks model in two phases.
-As part of Phase 1, existing industry-specific legislation has been allocated to one of the new regulators as the principal regulatory authority for an industry, but both regulators will have the power to exercise supervisory powers and to apply and enforce the industry-specific legislation on a financial institution — the Prudential Authority in respect of prudential aspects and the FSCA in respect of market-conduct issues.
+As part of Phase 1, which has now been implemented, existing industry-specific legislation has been allocated to one of the new regulators as the principal regulatory authority for an industry, but both regulators will have the power to exercise supervisory powers and to apply and enforce the industry-specific legislation on a financial institution — the Prudential Authority in respect of prudential aspects and the FSCA in respect of market-conduct issues.
 The new regulators are also able to issue conduct and prudential standards to supplement industry-specific legislation.

 Phase 2 represents the creation of a new consolidated regulatory framework that combines the regulation of, and the standards applied to, the various financial subsectors into overarching legislation applicable to all financial institutions.
 Existing financial sector legislation is currently fragmented, with a distinct statute applying to each of the different types of financial institutions providing a particular type of financial product or service, namely, securities exchanges, insurance companies, pension funds, collective investment schemes, banks, mutual banks, friendly societies, financial advisors, and intermediaries.
 Although existing sector-specific legislation will remain in place for an interim period, the National Treasury has confirmed that some or all of these laws will be replaced and consolidated by the overarching Conduct of Financial Institutions Act as part of the next phase of implementing the twin peaks model.